2020 was a challenging year for many as the world faced the crisis of the pandemic, social injustices for equality, and economic uncertainty.

 As a small business, we faced numerous challenges as the market shifted during the different waves of 2020.
 However, we realize our team here at Superhuman Prospecting has a unique position, calling into a sample of the market over a multitude of industries at any given time.

-So, did appointment setting hold strong over the course 2020?
+So, did appointment setting hold strong over the course of 2020?

 We took a deeper dive into our appointment setting results – here’s what we found.